MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/5-exercise-add-multiple-environments-your-workflow.md

    :::image type="content" source="../media/5-jobs.png" alt-text="Screenshot of GitHub that shows the workflow run jobs.":::

-1. Wait for the workflow to pause before the **deploy-production / deploy** stage.
+1. Wait for the workflow to pause before the **deploy-production / deploy** job.
 It might take a few minutes for the workflow to reach this point.

    :::image type="content" source="../media/5-waiting-approval.png" alt-text="Screenshot of GitHub that shows the workflow run paused for approval.":::